Erythritol

 Erythritol (/ɪˈrɪθrɪtɒl/, /-tɔːl, -toʊl/) is an organic compound, the naturally occurring achiral meso four-carbon sugar alcohol (or polyol).
 It is the reduced form of either D- or L-erythrose and one of the two reduced forms of erythrulose.
 It is used as a food additive and sugar substitute.
 It is synthesized from corn using enzymes and fermentation.
 Its formula is C_{4}H_{10}O_{4}, or HO(CH_{2})(CHOH)_{2}(CH_{2})OH.

 Erythritol is 60–70% as sweet as table sugar.
 However, erythritol is almost completely noncaloric and does not affect blood sugar or cause tooth decay.
 Japanese companies pioneered the commercial development of erythritol as a sweetener in the 1990s.

 Etymology

 The name "erythritol" derives from the Greek word for the color red (erythros or ἐρυθρός).
-That is the case even though erythritol is almost always found in the form of white crystals or powder, and chemical reactions do not turn it red.
-The name "erythritol" is adapted from a closely related compound, erythrin, which turns red upon oxidation.
+The name is adapted from a closely related compound, erythrin, which turns red upon oxidation.
+Despite its name, erythritol is almost always found in the form of white crystals or powder, and chemical reactions do not turn it red.